-As today’s business evolves, so does the role of the professional employer organization (PEO).
-Over the years, starting businesses partnered with PEOs to access HR outsourcing services, including payroll processing, benefit options, HR expertise and tax administration.
+As today’s business evolves, so does the role of outsourced HR and the professional employer organization (PEO).
+So what is a PEO?
+Over the years, small to medium businesses partnered with PEOs to access HR outsourcing services, including payroll processing, benefit options, HR expertise and tax administration.
 Today, PEOs play a strategic role in growth for small and medium size businesses.

 PEOs operate under a co-employment model in which the PEO, as a co-employer, is the employer of record for tax purposes and is responsible for collecting and remitting payroll taxes for employees on its platform.
 The client maintains control over workforce decisions, like hiring, firing, compensation and culture.

-- Risk mitigation—The PEO has a vested interest in the risk and responsibility associated with their services.
-Some PEOs provide guidance and resources to support compliance with employment rules and regulations, as well as employment practices liability insurance.
+The PEO has a vested interest in the risk and responsibility associated with employing a client’s employees.
+Some also deliver guidance, administration and reference resources to support compliance.